Stories for January 24, 2011

 San Diego city residents will see another water rate increase this spring.
 The city council approved the increase six to two, in spite of heated opposition.

+In this episode, host Mark L. Walberg meets appraiser Rafael Eledge aboard the USS Midway, the longest-serving U.S. Navy aircraft carrier of the 20th century, to discuss the evolution of a 19th-century sailor’s side arm: the cutlass.
 Highlights from episode two in San Diego include an 18th-century ivory carved crèche that could be worth up to 30 times what the owner paid for it; a beautifully preserved banner from George Washington’s inauguration ball; and a circa 1800 asmalyk rug from Turkmenistan, valued at $125,000 to $150,000.

 Pat Finn originally wrote this piece for “Culture Lust” when she read that Skeet Ulrich was being kicked off “Law & Order: Los Angeles.”
 He’s still out, but now the series, which was supposed to return in February, has abruptly been pulled from NBC’s schedule altogether, which makes Pat even unhappier.